Sharon T. Strocchia

 Over the years, my research has been generously supported by various agencies.
-I would like to thank the American Academy in Rome, American Council of Learned Societies, the Harvard University Center for Italian Renaissance Studies, the Institute for Advanced Study (Princeton), the Institute for Research in the Humanities at the University of Wisconsin, the National Humanities Center, the Renaissance Society of America, and the Fox Center for Humanistic Inquiry at Emory.
-Several of my articles have won awards from the American Society of Church History, Sixteenth Century Studies Association, and Society for Renaissance Studies.
-I also serve on the advisory boards for the Medici Archive Project and Oxford Bibliographies Online, and on the editorial boards of the Journal of Modern History and Renaissance Studies.
-In late Spring 2022 I will be Visiting Professor at the Harvard Center for Italian Renaissance Studies, Villa I Tatti, Florence.
+I would like to thank the American Academy in Rome, American Council of Learned Societies, the Harvard University Center for Italian Renaissance Studies, the Institute for Advanced Study (Princeton), the Institute for Research in the Humanities at the University of Wisconsin, the National Humanities Center, the Renaissance Society of America, and the Fox Center for Humanistic Inquiry at Emory for their support.
+It is my privilege to serve on the advisory boards for the Medici Archive Project and Oxford Bibliographies Online, as well as on the editorial boards of several journals (Early Modern Women; Journal of Modern History; Renaissance Studies).
+In Spring 2022 I was a Visiting Professor at the Harvard University Center for Italian Renaissance Studies, Villa I Tatti, Florence.

 - Social and cultural history of Renaissance Italy